Michalychforever/FAST-PT/README.md

 The code utilizes Fourier methods combined with analytic expressions to reduce the computation time to scale as N log N, where N is the number of grid points in the input linear power spectrum.

+This branch contains an implementation of IR resummation algorith presented in 1605.02149.

 FAST-PT way to get started:

 * Make sure you have current numpy, scipy, and matplotlib